 Miramichi author Doug Underhill and Nimbus Publishing have truly done the Atlantic salmon sportfishing industry a service by bringing the story of Bryant Freeman to bookshelves.
 A quiet, unassuming man, Mr. Freeman is well-known and loved by many who fish the Miramichi River and its tributaries.… Continue reading

 The following guest review is by David Chau, who is a writer of creative nonfiction, future author of a historical narrative set in Edo-Period Japan, and a University of King’s College MFA graduate in search of great stories.
-He lives … Continue reading
+He lives in Kingston, Ontario.… Continue reading

 Ronald Rees was born in Wales and for the past twenty-five years, he has lived in St. Andrews, New Brunswick.
 New Brunswick Was His Country: The Life of William Francis Ganong (2017, Nimbus Publishing) is his latest book.

 February being Black History Month in Canada, I was determined to read Viola Desmond’s Canada: A History of Blacks and Racial Segregation in the Promised Land by Graham Reynolds (Fernwood Publishing, 2016) before the month was out.
 Thank goodness February had 29 days this month, for I finished it on the last day.… Continue reading

 As I work in the medical profession, I find books with medical content interesting.
 However this book has another angle to it that intrigued me: the forced internment of Japanese-Canadians during WWII.
-Young Harry Nikaido was attending medical school at … Continue reading
+Young Harry Nikaido was attending medical school at the University of Toronto in 1942 when Japanese-Canadians living in coastal BC were stripped of all they owned and moved inland, either to interment camps or labour camps.… Continue reading